 - Only varsity teams may have voluntary practices.

-- No varsity practices should be held until after noon.
+- No varsity practices should be held until after regular school hours.
 This time would be contingent on the weather conditions at that time and the forecast for the time when students would be returning home.
-Varsity coaches and athletic directors are responsible for monitoring the weather and insuring student athletes can safely travel to and from a practice or a game.
+Varsity coaches and athletic directors are responsible for monitoring the weather and ensuring student athletes can safely travel to and from a practice or a game.

-- Decision about games will be made in collaboration with both schools athletic directors and principals.
+- Decisions about games will be made in collaboration with both schools athletic directors and principals.

-A. While we do everything possible to avoid sending students home before their scheduled dismissal time, weather or other factors might necessitate the District to “early release” students.
+While we do everything possible to avoid sending students home before their scheduled dismissal time, weather or other factors might necessitate the District to “early release” students.
 We will call parents using the parent notification system.
 The information will also appear on the District’s website, www.dublinschools.net, as well as the District’s Facebook, Twitter, and Instagram accounts.
+A notification will also go out through the Dublin City Schools mobile app.
 Please have an emergency back-up plan in place in the event of an unexpected dismissal.